MuhammetSonmez/CyberAI/README.md

   2. Cosine Similarity Model: Determines the correct response based on the topic title and the input provided.

-- **Pretrained BERT Model:** Utilizes a pretrained BERT model to better understand and answer questions related to cybersecurity.
+- **Pretrained BERT Model:** Utilizes a pretrained BERT model to better understand and answer questions related to cybersecurity.(seraching on the web)

 - **API Support:** A Flask-based API allows easy integration of CyberAI for users.